Jack Hathaway

 Jack Hathaway (born 1982) is a commander in the United States Navy and NASA astronaut.
 He is from South Windsor, Connecticut.

 Early life and education

 Hathaway was born and raised in South Windsor, Connecticut.
 Jack Hathaway graduated from South Windsor High School in South Windsor, Connecticut in 2000.
 He earned a bachelor's degree in physics and history from the U.S. Naval Academy in 2004.
-He earned a Master of Science in flight dynamics from Cranfield University in 2014, and a master's in national security and strategic studies from the U.S. Naval War College.
+He earned a Master of Science in aerospace dynamics from Cranfield University in 2014, and a master's in national security and strategic studies from the U.S. Naval War College.